magicnumbers/baby-twilio/README.md

 Most of the time with Twilio we want to do one of two things: send an SMS and parse incoming SMSes.
 This package makes it easy to to both.

-But hold on a sec: this is still in development.

 ## Simple Example